the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/labs/lab2_client/_index.md

 Let's start by taking a look at the working function `all_riddles()`.

 The `all_riddles()` function sends an HTTP GET request to the Riddle server and returns all of the riddles in a dictionary.
-As we know from the `Endpoint Documentation`, the endpoint to view all the riddles is `/all` and it does not take a paylod.
+As we know from the `Endpoint Documentation` above, the endpoint to view all the riddles is `/all` and it does not take a paylod.

 ```python {linenos=table}
 def all_riddles(self):